ixynGIT/hotel-management-system-netbeans/README.md

 ## CHPATEL HOTEL MANAGEMENT SYSTEM

-A hotel management made in the compliance for final grading in school for school year 2022-2023.
+A hotel management project completed in compliance with the final grading requirements for the school year 2022-2023.

 <br />